nslee333/cheat_sheet/bash.md

 [command] >> write_to_file.md - Write output to a file.<br>
-ctrl + r -> search for used command in past. xdg-open [file.pdf] -> open pdf in prefered app (firefox works)
+ctrl + r -> search for used command in past. xdg-open [file.pdf] -> open pdf in prefered app (firefox works) cp -a /source/. /dest/ -> -a is an improved recursive flag, the '.' is used to copy all files, directories, hidden or visible.